ppy/osu-wiki/wiki/Article_styling_criteria/Writing/en.md

 - Translations and explanations of English words that are common terms in the osu! community
 - External links
 - Tags
-- Information specific to a subcommunity or a certain language (such as [Article styling criteria/Writing](/wiki/Article_styling_criteria/Writing))
+- Information specific to a subcommunity or a certain language (such as translations of this article)

 ## Language register